Beercow/OneDriveExplorer/README.md

 ## Usage

+**Note:** ode.settings file will need to be deleted when running new builds

 ## Requirements

 This project requires several additiona modules.
 You can install them with the provided requirements.txt file as follows: